SofaTreat/colour_grader/README.md

 	* You now have a surface to deal with which needs to be destoryed with colour_grader_clean_up(); Or you will have a memory leak.
 	* You may get a slight amount of colour banding.

 colour_grader_clean_up()
 checks to see if colour_grader_lut_draw() has created a surface and frees it. call this in a cleanup event to avoid any memory leaks.

 __colour_grader_trace_filter_names()
 This function prints out a list of filter names you have to the output log.

 __colour_grader_init()
-sets up everything you need to run the colour gradering filter.
+sets up everything you need to run the colour gradering filter. colour_grade_draw and colour_grader_lut_draw do both take care of this for you.
+But you can run it in the create of something if you want to keep your draw step clean.

 colour_grader_editing_window(bool); NEEDS IMGUIGML TO WORK.